Use data validation

 - If you're using list-based validation and you'd like to let people select a cell's contents from a drop-down menu, check the "Display in-cell button to show list" option.
 An arrow button will appear in the cell, which people can click to reveal the drop-down menu.

 - Click Save.

-To remove data validation, select a range of cells, click the Data menu, select Validation, then click the Remove validation button.
-If you'd like to remove validation from the entire worksheet, select the whole sheet by clicking the upper left corner of the sheet.
-Then, click the Data menu and select Remove validation.
+To remove data validation, select a range of cells, click Data > Validation > Remove validation.
+To remove validation from the entire worksheet, select the whole sheet by clicking the upper left corner of the sheet.
+Then, click Data > Remove validation.

 A few things to keep in mind: